- Highs: No fixed fees. Superb free POS features. Wide range of add-ons. Payouts in 1-2 days.

-Square Marketing (starting at $15 per month) is an email marketing tool you can use to set up and automate email marketing campaigns, and to post your promotions to your Facebook page.
+Square Marketing (starting at $15 per month) is an email marketing tool you can use to set and automate email marketing campaigns and post promotions on a Facebook page.

 Features include alerts when stock is running low, the ability to quickly and easily create and send purchase orders to your vendors, and multi-location inventory tracking and transfer.

 With such amazing services at a very competitive price, what’s holding us back from giving Square a five-star review?